5 Best Jigsaw Blades – Reviews & Top Picks 2022

 1. BLACK+DECKER 24-Pack Jigsaw Blades – Best Overall

 The BLACK+DECKER 75-626 24-Pack Set offers a wide variety of jigsaw blades at an affordable price.
 This set comes with five different blade types, ranging from 6 to 24 teeth per inch, which means you can cut all kinds of wood, PVC, and even some metals.
 They last a long time, so you won’t have to replace them as often as you would with other brands, and you’re getting four or five of each blade type with this set, so you’ll have a backup handy for a long time.

 These universal blades also come sharp from the factory, which is a baseline expectation for a blade, but all too often these days, blades come dull or with serious design flaws.
 The knock against them is that they’re a bit on the short side, and we wish there was a little more variety in length and not just style included in this pack.

-In short, we think that these are the best jigsaw blades in 2020.
+In short, we think that these are the best jigsaw blades of the year.

 2. Bosch T-Shank Jigsaw Blade Set

 The Bosch TC21HC 21-Piece Set is a good set for buyers looking for variety and innovative design.
 The 21-piece set includes 10 blades for wood, two progressors for multi-material, seven for metal, and two for plaster.
 Something unique to this set is its inclusion of two blades with progressive tooth pitch.
 This means the teeth nearest the shank are smaller.
 This reduces the strain on the blade and leads to faster cuts.